Beat inflation with some of these mommy tipid tips

 If have your own house, you may consider renting a part of it.
 It can be a nice inflation hedge for you because rental prices also reflect local inflation.
 This means that the money you earn from rentals can cover for the price increases and leave you with a little bit more.

-Of course, there are privacy and security issues here, like having a stranger into your own home.
+Of course, there are privacy and security issues here, because you are having a stranger into your own home.
 Experts are just thinking about numbers and not the personal space.
-Just try to consider it.
+Just try to consider it, you don’t have to follow it.

 Annuities | Mutual Funds | Equities

-These are investment vehicles that you could put your money into.
+These are investment vehicles that you could put your money into, like mutual funds.
 Savings accounts do not protect you from inflation.
 In fact, you lose the value of your money when you put it into savings because the interest rates do not cover inflation.

 There are many investment companies that you can approach for this purpose.
 Just beware of those get-rich-quick-schemes– those are not sound investment opportunities.